bo-gavriles/back_date/en.md

 ## 🖤 BlackDates – A Secretary for Scheduling Dates – You’re Buying Your Time

 With BlackDates, you’re buying back the time you’d spend on endless chats and swipes.
-You provide your calendar and preferences, and we handle the organization of your Dates 😉 [Sign Up 🖤](signup.html)
+You provide your calendar and preferences, and we handle the organization of your Dates 😉 [I know everything - Sign Up 🖤](signup.html)

 ---